thrsouza/sauron/README.md

 - Java Development Kit (JDK) 25
 - Maven 3.9+ (optional if you rely on the bundled `mvnw` wrapper)
-- Docker and Docker Compose (for running Kafka locally)
+- Docker and Docker Compose (for running Kafka and PostgreSQL locally)

 ### Running the application

-1. Start Kafka using Docker Compose:
+1. Start infrastructure services (Kafka and PostgreSQL) using Docker Compose:

 ```bash
 docker-compose up -d
 ```

+This will start:
-This will start an Apache Kafka broker on `localhost:9092` with 3 partitions.
+- Apache Kafka broker on `localhost:9097` with 3 partitions
+- PostgreSQL database on `localhost:5432` with database `sauron` (user: `docker`, password: `docker`)

 2. Run the Spring Boot application: